The Historic Texas Theatre

 Nearly eight years after closing its doors the Texas Theatre reopened to the public during the Dogwood Trails Celebration of 2005.
 The community had restored the once majestic theatre to a new state of grandeur.

-After nearly a century of tragedy and neglect, and a host of closings and re-openings, the Texas Theatre in Palestine is getting ready to undergo the final renovation project.
-The theatre has received a façade improvement matching grant from Palestine Economic Development Corporation.
+After nearly a century of tragedy and neglect, and a host of closings and re-openings, the Texas Theatre in Palestine recently received a façade improvement matching grant from Palestine Economic Development Corporation.

 The theatre has a design plan that has been approved and endorsed by the Texas State Historical Commission as well as the Anderson County Historical Commission.
 Elements of the design will feature rod iron work, with dogwoods accents which tie into the City of Palestine.
 The design plans are intended to make the exterior of the Texas as magnificent as the inside of the building.

-Anyone interested in receiving more information about the final renovation project at the Texas Theatre or about how to make a donation is encouraged to contact Michael and Amelia Cook at (903)723-9595 or email firstname.lastname@example.org.
+Anyone interested in receiving more information about the renovation projects at the Texas Theatre or about how to make a donation is encouraged to contact Michael and Amelia Cook at (903)723-9595 or email email@example.com.

-For more information regarding upcoming shows at the Texas Theatre in Palestine log on to www.thetexastheater.com, or “like” them on Facebook and follow them on Twitter at Texas_Theatre to receive regular updates about events and happenings at the Texas.
+For more information regarding upcoming shows at the Texas Theatre in Palestine “like” them on Facebook and follow them on Twitter at Texas_Theatre to receive regular updates about events and happenings at the Texas.
 You can also foloow the Texas on Instagram @ HistoricTexasTheatre.

 Dana Goolsby can be reached for comment via email at firstname.lastname@example.org